top of page

 How does Nature Rx work/help?

 Spending time outside, especially in green spaces, has been shown to reduce stress and anxiety as well as improve concentration.
 This connection between stress relief and being outside is called restoration theory.
-In 2003 a study on restoration theory had participants take walks through nature reserves and urban areas.
-The participants who walked through natural environments had lower blood pressure at the end of their walks than the urban group and performed better on concentration tests.Another theory for why nature has a relaxing effect on people involves compounds from soil and plants that we inhale when we are outside.
-Phytoncides are organic compounds released by plants like oak, cedar, and pine trees that lower blood pressure and Mycobacterium is a bacterial compound found in soil that triggers a serotonin release, which in turn lowers anxiety levels.
+In 2003, a study on restoration theory had participants take walks through nature reserves and urban areas.
+The participants who walked through natural environments had lower blood pressure at the end of their walks than the urban group and performed better on concentration tests.
+Another theory for why nature has a relaxing effect on people involves compounds from soil and plants that we inhale when we are outside.
+Phytoncides are organic compounds released by plants like oak, cedar, and pine trees that lower blood pressure, and Mycobacterium is a bacterial compound found in soil that triggers a serotonin release, which in turn lowers anxiety levels.

 Why is student mental health declining?

-There is no definitive answer as to why student mental health is declining, but it is suspected that increased academic pressure, pressure from parents, an increased dependence on technology, and social isolation due to pandemic are contributing factors.
+There is no definitive answer as to why student mental health is declining, but it is suspected that increased academic strain, pressure from parents, an increased dependence on technology, and social isolation due to pandemic are contributing factors.

 Is student mental health getting worse?